duffey/wanikani-mnemonic-images/README.md

 ## Warranty

-I am self-hosting the images at wanikani-mnemonic-images.com, and I reserve the right to stop hosting them at any time.
+I am hosting the images at wanikani-mnemonic-images.com, and I reserve the right to stop hosting them at any time.
 If this happens, I will try to find someone else to maintain the project and give reasonable time for people to save the images.